This post may contain affiliate sales links. Please read my disclosure policy.

 If your gravy is too thick, do this: whisk in more drippings or turkey stock to the gravy until desired consistency is reached.

-If your gravy is too thin, do this: whisk 1-2 tablespoons flour in 1/2 cup cold water until dissolved.
+If your gravy is too thin, do this: in a separate bowl, whisk 1-2 tablespoons flour in 1/2 cup cold water until dissolved.
 Pour directly into gravy and bring to boil.
 Whisk until thickened, then reduce heat to low.

 Cornstarch is a stronger thickening agent than flour so you aren’t going to be using as much.